kbcaleb/Probable-Wordlists/README.md

-### To Potential Cloners and Master-Zip Downloaders
+### To Potential Cloners and Master-Zip Downloaders - Rev 1.1 is here!
+Easy to clone!
-This is a large repository.
-As of now, there are Mega.nz links to the files contained within, but no torrents.
+Instead of hundreds of smaller files, there are handful Mega.nz links to the Wordlists.
+Torrents in 1.2.
-It is no longer on the order of 20GB - and is now less than 70MB.
-The wordlists are far larger, but aren't stored here.
+The repository is no longer more than 20GB!
+It's now less than 70MB.

 ![Probable Wordlists Logo](https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/ProbableWordlistLogo.png)